child-centred play therapy

 • Feeling overwhelmed because they always seem angry, anxious, or sad?

-• Lying awake at night, worried about their response to a recent trauma in the family?
+• Lying awake at night, worried about their response to a recent challenge or trauma in the family?

 Your child can overcome their challenges without being coerced or feeling like they’re the problem.
-We pave the way to inside-out change by speaking their natural language.
+We pave the way to inside-out change by speaking their natural language – play!

 Free 20 min consult